 By concentrating your analytics in one place, like Bazaarvoice’s Insights, you can track the performance of your UGC across your website and all social channels, including what produces revenue and how much.
 This streamlines your analytics process and makes it more efficient and convenient.

 Bazaarvoice’s Premium Network Insights provided more than one revelation for luggage brand, Calego.

 “We see in the Insights dashboard that despite having less than 2% product share in the luggage category at Walmart, we have over 80% review share.
 The discrepancy is enormous,” said David Rapps, President and Chief Strategy Officer.

 The brand was also able to find areas for improvement by digging into their review data.
 It noticed that one of its top-selling products had one of their lower review rating averages.
 And by analyzing individual reviews that the product needed structural improvements, it was able to effectively problem-solve.

 Leading European clothing retailer Vertbaudet uses UGC to provide insights into customer opinion of it’s products.
 To collect this UGC, the retailer sends out a post-interaction email asking for reviews.
 It then analyzes these reviews for feedback and responds appropriately.
 In one case, it saw multiple customers comment that a dress, whilst pretty, was way too small.
 Vertbaudet responded by fixing the cut, in turn improving the product for future customers.
 Doing so has already led to a 12% sales increase.

-Find out how UGC impacts your company with the marketing ROI calculator
+Find out how UGC impacts your company with our marketing ROI calculator

-Discover your own potential ROI by plugging some basic information about your company into the calculator, and it will give you something concrete—not to mention impressive—to sell your team on the value of UGC.
+Discover your own potential marketing ROI by plugging some basic information about your company into the calculator, and it will give you something concrete — not to mention impressive — to sell your team on the value of UGC.